Kuat Piston Pro X Review: Real-World Test On My 4Runner

 Style Tray / Platform

-Bike Capacity 2 bikes (expandable to 4)
+Bike Capacity 2 bikes (expandable to 4 on 2")

-Weight Capacity 67 lb per tray
+Weight Capacity 67 lb per tray (2" version)

 Wheel Range 18" to 32" tool-free